Traceable mixnets: Implementation and benchmarks

-We now describe some optimisations we implemented while converting our honest-but-curious protocol to the malicious setting (refer Appendix \ref{honest-but-curious-to-full-zk}).
-First, we used standard $\Sigma$-protocol techniques to let senders prove knowledge of their uploaded ciphertexts.
-Second, we used batch-verification techniques of \citep{bellare-batch-verification,fast-batch-sigverif} to let each mix-server efficiently verify the validity of the querier's signatures/quasi-signatures.
-Third, we used the \emph{permutation commitment}-based techniques of \citep{commitment-consistent-proof-shuffle,terelius-restricted-shuffles} to let each mix-server efficiently prove that they created their shuffles consistently.
-Fourth, we used standard $\Sigma$-protocols for proving knowledge of blinding factors during the homomorphic blinding steps.
-Fifth, during threshold decryption, we used the techniques of \citep{bellare-batch-verification} to let each mix-server batch-verify correctness of other mix-servers' decryption shares.
+We also implemented all the steps mentioned in Section \ref{sec:hbc-to-malicious} and Appendix \ref{honest-but-curious-to-full-zk} to evaluate performance in the realistic malicious setting.
+We used the following techniques to optimise these steps: 1) standard $\Sigma$-protocol techniques to let senders efficiently prove knowledge of their uploaded ciphertexts and mix-servers prove knowledge of blinding factors during homomorphic blinding; 2) batch-verification techniques of \citep{bellare-batch-verification,fast-batch-sigverif} to let each mix-server efficiently verify the querier's signatures/quasi-signatures and the correctness of other mix-servers' decryption shares during threshold decryption; and 3) \emph{permutation commitment}-based techniques of \citep{commitment-consistent-proof-shuffle,terelius-restricted-shuffles} to let each mix-server efficiently prove that they created their shuffles consistently during $\mix$, $\zkpsm$ and $\zkprsm$.

-We ran all our benchmarks on an Intel(R) Xeon(R) W-1270 CPU @ 3.40GHz with 64 GB RAM on a single core.
-Figure \ref{fig:benchmarks-breakdown} shows the runtime of different components in $\zkpsm/\zkprsm$ calls for $n=10000$ ciphertexts and $m=4$ mix-servers, in the worst case when $I=J=[n]$.
-The total time for $\btrin/\btrout$ should thus be double the time taken by $\zkpsm/\zkprsm$.
-This can be optimised further by interleaving the steps of $\zkpsm/\zkprsm$ executions for the requested set and its complement into a single call: e.g., in $\zkpsm$ the querier could generate signature key pairs $x,y$ for index set $J$ and $x_{\mathsf{c}}, y_{\mathsf{c}}$ for index set $[n]\setminus J$ and send signatures using key $x_{\mathsf{c}}$ for $j \not\in J$ instead of sending fake signatures, avoiding extraneous shuffling/decryption of fake signatures in stage 1.

-We report per-mix-server times, which captures real-world latencies more accurately as multiple independent operations can be run in parallel at each mix-server and operations such as shuffling can be pipelined.
-We do not report preprocessing time.
-We also do not explicitly benchmark proofs of well-formedness of input ciphertexts (see Section \ref{formalism}) because these proofs are generated offline by individual senders and can be efficiently verified before mixing, e.g., using zkSNARKs.
-Finally, we do not model the authenticated broadcast channel but since the uploaded datasets are moderate in size and the round complexity is small, this should not be a bottleneck.